-Both continually study in the fields of ophthalmology, opthoneurology, vision therapy, and neurophysiology.
-They understand the psychology of performance.
-Through their research, they both understand how the eyes, mind and body function together.
+The Ashes continually study in the fields of ophthalmology, neuro-ophthalmology, vision therapy, and neurophysiology.
+They deeply understand the psychology of performance.
+Through their research, they understand how the eyes, mind and body function together.
 They also understand the differences in the way men and women think, react, see and learn.
 And they know how to teach it!

-Gil displays a contagious passion for shooting and uses a “no-bull” approach to get to the essence of his students’ shooting problems and solutions.
-His ability to communicate with visual simplicity, as well as his sense of humor and general love of people are what make him “quite a character” and a terrific model for his students.
+Gil displays a contagious passion for shooting and uses a “no bull” approach to get to the essence of his students’ shooting problems and solutions.
+His ability to communicate with visual simplicity, as well as his sense of humor and general love of people make him “quite a character” and a terrific model for his students.

-Vicki is a true success story–both as a woman and as someone overcoming obstacles in shooting.
-Being left eye dominant, but shooting right handed, Vicki has had to learn the dynamics of eye, mind, and body coordination - just as OSP teaches today.
-Through diligence, hard work, and a positive attitude, Vicki mastered shooting right handed with both eyes open.
-In fact, she has taught Gil, who is right handed and right eye dominant, how to to shoot left handed with both eyes open!
+Vicki is a true success story.
+Shooting right-handed while being dominant in her left eye, she has had to learn the dynamics of eye, mind, and body coordination - just as OSP teaches today.
+Through diligence, hard work, and a positive attitude, Vicki mastered shooting right-handed with both eyes open.
+In fact, she has taught Gil (who is right-handed and right eye dominant) how to shoot left-handed with both eyes open!

-In 1994 Vicki took the title of Ladies NSCA National Champion, and in 1995 she won the Bronze Medalist in the Beretta World Championship.
-She has demonstrated that shooting is truly for everyone, male or female, and in 1988, she helped to pioneer the first “ladies only” yearly shoot.
+In 1994, Vicki took the title of Ladies NSCA National Champion, and in 1995 she won the Bronze Medalist in the Beretta World Championship.
+She has demonstrated that shooting is truly for everyone, male or female.
+And in 1988, she helped to pioneer the first “ladies only” yearly shoot.